“Let’s Build A Garden”

-To help those self-isolating, working from home, looking after children or feeling vulnerable “Let’s Build A Garden” is a social media and e-communications campaign designed to encourage the sharing of ideas, the creation of resources and the practice of building a garden whether you do it with your children, your parents or just for you.
+Its for you if you’re feeling vulnerable or looking after your parents.
+So “Let’s Build A Garden” is a social media and e-communications campaign designed to encourage the sharing of ideas.
+With the creation of resources and the practice of building a garden.
+And you can do it with your children, your parents or just for you.
+Because we all need a project at the moment.

-“Let’s Build A Garden” will use social media platforms to provide step by step ideas, resources and “homework” to encourage people to start a garden project.
+So “Let’s Build A Garden” will use social media platforms to provide step by step ideas, with resources and “homework” because we want to encourage people to start a garden project.

-Please “Like” our facebook page or “Share” this email with anyone you know who has children to look after, is self-isolating or just needs a project.
+So all we need you to do is to “Like” our Facebook page or “Share” this email with anyone you know who has children to look after, is self-isolating or just needs a project.

 Have you got pets?